ErpNetDocs/tech/modules/logistics/concepts/setting-transaction-timestamp/index.md

 For details and examples, see [Original cost calculation](../goods-cost/original-cost-calculation/index.md).

+## How the Transaction Timestamp is set

-## Usually, transaction timestamps are set automatically with no need for user intervention.
+Usually, transaction timestamps are set automatically with no need for user intervention.
 This is executed in two general ways:

  1. On transaction release, if there is no transaction timestamp, then it is set automatically by the date of the transaction and/or by the current date and time.